sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 See that the message is sent with the new value 901.

-Now run it a few time more, repeat the same message multiple times.
+Now run it a few times more, and repeat the same message multiple times.

 ### Check the alerts being raised in the Event hub

-The expectation we will only see a limit number of messages.
-Perhaps the message is escalated one or twice but we do not get the same message for the same client more than once, even if we send a message dozens of times.
+The expectation is that we will only see less alerts than messages sent.
+Perhaps a message is escalated once or twice but we do not get the same message for the same client more than once, even if we send a message dozens of times.

 Navigate in the Azure portal to the Event hub namespace.